Brazilians can save 80% when bringing wine from Argentina in their luggage

 Enrique “Quique” Martínez is the manager of a wine cellar in Recoleta, another popular spot for Brazilians in Buenos Aires.
 He calculates between 60% and 80% the proportion of Brazilians who frequent his store.
 And he agrees with the perception that they are attracted to favorable exchange rates.

 “Prices are, on average, a third lower than in Brazil.
-And since we have many hotels in the region, they end up coming to buy with us,” she explains.
+And as we have many hotels in the region they end up coming to buy with us”, he explains.
 There, Rutini Malbec 2019 costs 2,500 pesos, about R$47 reais.
 In Brazil, this wine does not cost less than R$130.

 Three boxes in luggage